scotttesler/video-games/README.md

   > Challenge Enthusiasts
   > Tackling the most challenging games on Steam.
   > The most comprehensive list of challenging games, graded by their difficulty, and neatly tracked on this nifty little website.

+---

+> [!NOTE]
+> Everything in this repo is for educational or research purposes only.